Ishu-Choubey/Ishu-Choubey/README.md

-- <h1 align="Centre">Hey Guys!!<br>👋I’m @Ishu-Choubey</h1>
+<h1 align="center">Hey Guys👋, I'm Ishu Choubey!!</h1>
-- 👀 I’m interested in programming and UI/UX designing
+👀 I’m interested in programming and UI/UX designing
-- 🌱 I’m currently learning C++ and UI/UX designing on figma
+🌱 I’m currently learning C++ and UI/UX designing on figma
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Ishu-Choubey/Ishu-Choubey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.